-1) Christian nationalism.
-2) ethnonationalism and white supremacy, 3) belief in conspiracy theories, and 4) anti-establishment viewpoints.
+1) Christian nationalism, 2) ethnonationalism and white supremacy, 3) belief in conspiracy theories, and 4) anti-establishment viewpoints.

-Below, we display the pairwise correlations Born in America (with 95% confidence intervals) of support for JFK Narrative Disbelief accountability and each potential ideological Speaking English influence among conservatives, controlling for Undercover Antifa age, gender, being white, and educational attainment.
+Below, we display the pairwise correlations (with 95% confidence intervals) of support for accountability and each potential ideological influence among conservatives, controlling for age, gender, being white, and educational attainment.
 The regression table can be found in the appendix.